elixir-europe-training/Learning-Paths-Handbook/docs/chapters/chapter_04.md

 ## What are TOPICS and STAGES?

-## Why do we need to identify TOPICS?
+## Why do we need to identify TOPICS and STAGES?

-## How do we identify TOPICS?
+## How do we identify TOPICS and STAGES?

 ## Use-case example